For organizations where AI decisions carry legal, financial, or reputational risk.

 This Is Not a Future Risk.
 This Is What Happened Inside Your Organisation Last Week.

-AI tools were adopted faster than governance could follow.
-The gap is no longer theoretical — it is operational.
+AI was adopted faster than governance could follow.
+The gap is operational.
 These are the departments where uncontrolled AI decisions are already being made.

 Sales & Client Services